 The Department recognizes that the state of the science regarding direct PM2.5 emissions and secondary formation continues to evolve.
 Whereas, in general, there is a consensus that elevated ambient levels of PM2.5 present certain health risks, there is much less certainty about what sources contribute to ambient concentrations and how.4 This uncertainty presents a challenge when assessing the impacts of the emissions from an individual source or multiple sources that make up a proposed project.
 The Department expects knowledge in these areas to grow considerably over the next few years as implementation of EPA's NAAQS for PM2.5 proceeds.
 Until such time as DEC incorporates its plan for attainment of the PM2.5 NAAQS within the State, this interim policy will provide guidance on the assessment and mitigation of potentially significant PM2.5 impacts using current knowledge.

 The responsibility for interpretation of this document and periodic updating thereof shall reside with the Division of Air Resources.

-This policy shall apply when the Department is the lead agency conducting a SEQRA review of any project or action under 6 NYCRR Part 617.
+This policy shall apply when the Department is the lead agency conducting a SEQRA review of any project or action under 6 NYCRR Part 617 (link leaves DEC website.)
 This policy should also guide Department staff in its participation in proceedings held pursuant to Article X of the Public Service Law.5

 This policy shall apply to the review of any project for which the Department has not issued a notice of complete application prior to the date this final policy is issued.6